 One of Lewis’s last accomplishments was a series of beautifully illustrated brochures for the Healthy Birth Initiative, a program designed to teach young mothers and fathers how to take care of their infants and children.
 According to Bloom, “If you saw the brochure you would feel that you had to go to this program—that’s just how her art was, it made you feel like you wanted to be there, whatever the event.”

 In December of 1993, Lewis organized her first exhibition celebrating the African-American holiday Kwanzaa at the Interstate Firehouse Cultural Center, an event which became her annual gift to the community.
 Adriene Cruz joined her for the next four celebrations.
 Bringing individuals and organized groups together, they orchestrated a magical presentation of colors, textures, tastes and smells—with candles, traditional African foods, artwork, and always their own handcrafted quilts.

 Her last Kwanzaa celebration was held at the North Portland Library in 1998, an amazing testament of her strength and perseverance during her battle with cancer.
 She died months later surrounded by family and friends on August 17, 1999.
 She was sixty-five.

 Author: Sandra Hoff 2003

 Personal interviews with Susan Bloom and Adriene Cruz, June, 2002.
 “Death of an Arts Angel” in The Oregonian, 8-20-99.
 Asante, Charlotte memorial service brochure, Ash Creek Press, Portland, Oregon.

-Three images Charlotte created on commission from Chuck Fager
+Two more images Charlotte created on commission from Chuck Fager